jutytu/cross-section-wenu/README.md

 This is an analysis of the W boson into an electron (or a positron) and a neutrino, performed using data from the CMS experiment at CERN.
 The data can be found
 here: [http://opendata.cern.ch/record/545](http://opendata.cern.ch/record/545) (the Wenu.csv file).
-The purpose of the analysis was to find distriutions of multiple variables, use them to reduce the background events (events recorded by the detector which are not $W -> e + \nu$ decays) and calculate this decay channel cross section for proton-proton collisions.
+The purpose of the analysis was to find distriutions of multiple variables, use them to reduce the background events (events recorded by the detector which are not $W \rightarrow e + \nu$ decays) and calculate this decay channel cross section for proton-proton collisions.
 The analysis was part of my annual assignment during my second year of undergraduate studies in Physics.

 ### Data